cbeck88/Wesnoth_MCLP_AI/README.md

 to kill as much gold as possible in its turn.
 To do this, it solves a series of linear programs related to the game state, hopefully very quickly.
 The linear programs seek to approximately determine

-1. What is the enemy unit that is easiest for me to kill?
+1. Which enemy unit is easiest for me to kill?

 2. What is the opportunity cost of attacking with a particular unit?